uqlibrary/technology-training/R/ggplot2_intermediate.md

   * Look for the letter R
   * Double click on RStudio which will install both R and RStudio
   * Make sure you have ggplot2 installed

+* If you are using your own laptop please open RStudio
+  * Make sure you have a working internet connection
+  * Make sure you have ggplot2 installed

+## Disclaimer

+We will assume you are an R intermediate user and that you have used ggplot2 before.

 ## What are we going to learn?

 At the end of this session you will be able to:

-   * know about the layers used in ggplot2
+   * Know about the layers used in ggplot2
    * Select your own colours
    * Change labels
    * Save your plots in different formats and resolutions
    * Be able to modify plots quickly

-## Disclaimer

-We will assume you are an R intermediate user and that you have used ggplot2 before.

 ## Attendees